Western Illinois University - Quad Cities - Academics

 - Submit official GRE scores to the School of Graduate Studies (for probationary applicants required to complete a Portfolio).

 - If you are interested in applying for a Graduate Assistantship the application is included in the online application from the School of Graduate Studies.
 NOTE: If you authorized release of your Department letters of recommendation for Graduate Assistantship purposes you do not need to send additional letters of recommendation to the School of Graduate Studies.
+Please do NOT send School of Graduate Studies recommendation letters for Assistantships to the Department.

 - Apply to the Department of Counselor Education.
 Click on Admission Application and print off, complete, and return the form to the Department of Counselor Education.
 This form is interactive - download and save first.
 Make sure to include the required essay with your application (see instructions on application form).

 - Submit three (3) formal letters of recommendation specifically for the Department of Counselor Education.
 Forms can be found at Recommendation Forms.
 Note that you must include a professional letter in addition to the recommendation form (see instructions on recommendation form).
 This form is interactive (download and save first).
 We encourage you to submit four (4) recommendations to help ensure that we receive at least three (3) by the application deadline.
 References must be from professionals familiar with the applicants academic and work capabilities (i.e., current/former professors or current/recent direct supervisors).
 References from others, including family, friends, clergy, and co-workers, will not be accepted (even if they are familiar with the applicants' academic and work capabilities).
+You must use the recommendation forms specifically for the Department of Counselor Education (not for Graduate School) and they must be sent directly to the Department of Counselor Education (address is on the form).

 - Please include a Statement of Goals if you are also applying for a Graduate Assistantship.
 NOTE: This is not the same as your required essay.